-Ethical business conduct is vital to the sustainable growth of APEC economies and the competitiveness of the region's businesses.
-High standards in business ethics are crucial to creating an enabling environment for small and medium-sized enterprises, as indicated by APEC Economic Leaders.
+Ethical business conduct is vital to the sustainable growth of APEC economies, the competitiveness of the region's businesses, and patient access to medical products.
+High-standards in business ethics are especially crucial to creating an enabling environment for small and medium-sized enterprises, as indicated by APEC Economic Leaders.
 They also contribute to the sustainable growth of small and medium-sized enterprises, as indicated by APEC Ministers.
-Ethical business conduct strengthens the quality of and confidence in products and services while fostering innovation by enhancing trusted collaboration and spurring new investment.
+Ethical business conduct strengthens the quality of and confidence in health systems while fostering innovation by enhancing trusted collaboration and spurring new investment.
 The collective prosperity of the APEC region is supported when ethical business conduct is implemented through high-standard, sector-specific best practices.